Powdered sugar, also known as confectioners’ sugar, is granulated sugar that has been ground up into a powder form and combined with corn starch.

 Using powdered sugar to whip up homemade icing can take your sweet treat to the next level.

-But as you’re digging through the cupboard searching for it, you think to yourself:
+However, while going through the cabinet looking for it, you ponder to yourself:

 When did I buy this?
 Is it still good?